kbbdy/smtp_catcher/README.md

 ## Run in docker

-Ready `Dockerfile` is ready to use and run Catcher without any modification.
-Two scripts are provided to allow easy run SMTP Catcher in docker:
+Ready to use `Dockerfile` is included, also two script files are added for convenience:
-- `run.sh` - which build and run SMTP Cather in console with logging
+- `run.sh` - which build and then run SMTP Cather in console with logging
-- `run_as_daemon.sh` - which start and detach, to allow it to work in background.
+- `run_as_daemon.sh` - which build, start and detach, to allow it to work in background.

 After starting go to: [http://127.0.0.1:8026/]

-## Using
+## Configuring

 Without any changes web interface is running on port: 8025, SMTP server on port 1025.
 Additionally web socket server is running on 8026.